Veisakis/pq/README.md

 This program runs multiple loadflows by varying the active power setting of the selected generators and calculates the resulting active and reactive power flow on the Point of Common Coupling (PCC).

-These values of P,Q are plotted in a graph along with the required boundary as depicted in the RfG 'IPTO Regulation (EU) 631/2016'.
+These values of P,Q are plotted in a graph along with the required boundary as stated in the RfG 'IPTO Regulation (EU) 631/2016'.

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/40bbc9e5-20af-41b1-a3c3-d5b551704f2a" />